 Overview of Belgium's Dairy Market

-The Belgian dairy market is recognized for its dynamic nature and its critical role in both domestic and international trade.
-As of June 2023, the market is experiencing a notable increase in raw milk prices, signaling heightened demand and a robust market performance.
+The Belgian dairy market is recognized for its dynamic nature and significant role in both domestic and international trade.
+As of June 2023, the market is experiencing a notable increase in raw milk prices, indicating heightened demand and robust market performance.

 Key Metrics